ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

       ```
       {:codeblock}
    * `TF_VAR_resource_group_name` is a resource group where resources will be created.
 See [Creating and managing resource groups](https://{DomainName}/docs/resources?topic=resources-rgs).
-1. Load the variables into the environments:
+1. Load the variables into the environment:
    ```sh
    source export
    ```
    {:codeblock}

+Make sure to always use the same terminal window in the next sections or to set the environment variables if you use a new window.
 The environment variables in `export` are in Terraform format (notice the `TF_` prefix) for convenience but are used in all environments.

 ## Basics of software installation
 {: #basics}